 Funds raised will support families living with dementia in [area] through a dementia specialist Admiral Nurse

-Local resident [Insert your name and age], from [enter where you are from] will be holding eg a virtual quiz [insert event here] [insert further details if appropriate] on [insert date] at [insert where your event is being held] in aid of the charity, Dementia UK
+Local resident [Insert your name and age], from [enter where you are from] will be holding eg a virtual quiz [insert event here] [insert further details if appropriate] on [insert date] at [insert where your event is being held] in aid of the charity, Dementia UK.

 Dementia UK is the dementia specialist nurse charity.
 The charity’s Admiral Nurses provide life-changing care for families affected by all forms of dementia.